shivamd20/docs/guides/getting-started-with-csharp-aspnet-core.rst

 .. code:: bash

-   $ git add . && git commit -m "Initialized hello workl"
+   $ git add . && git commit -m "Initialized hello world"

 Now deploy your sample app in one step using